-LCA CURRICULUM GUIDE 2021-2022
+LCA HIGH SCHOOL COURSE GUIDE 2021-2022

-Curriculum Guide Purpose
+Course Guide Purpose

-The purpose of this guide is to familiarize students and parents with the curricular offerings of LCA.
-All these courses, however, are not guaranteed to become part of the master schedule each year.
+The purpose of this guide is to familiarize students and parents with the curricular offerings of LCA high school.
+All of these courses, however, are not guaranteed to become part of the master schedule each year.
 LCA offers many courses, all of which seek to provide students with knowledge, understanding, and an integration of God's truth in all subject areas.